longwa/grails-guard/README.md

 Versions
 --------
-Due to major changes in the test framework introduced in Grails 2.3, Guard now comes in two different versions:
+Due to major changes to the test infrastructure introduced in Grails 2.3 and 2.4, different versions of Guard are required depending on the version of Grails you are using:

-* Version 1 - Compatible with Grails 2.0, 2.1, or 2.2
+* Version 1.x.x - Compatible with Grails 2.0, 2.1, or 2.2
-* Version 2 - Compatible with Grails 2.3 or later.
+* Version 2.0.x - Compatible with Grails 2.3
+* Version 2.1.x - Compatible with Grails 2.4

+Unfortunately, it's just not possible to build one version of Guard that works reliably with all of these different versions.

-Usage (Version 2)
+Usage (Version 2.x)
 -----------------
 Starting with version 2, Guard is no longer implemented as a test phase.
 Guard is now enabled via the command line flag "-guard".